Let’s dive into what digital citizenship is and why it’s so important to teach in the classroom!

 It’s important to teach students how to respect other people’s property online as you would in any copyright lesson.
 It can be as simple as reminding students that they need to cite the original source, or not simply relying on Google as a correct citation.
 Sometimes students need a reminder that because the content is readily available on the internet, doesn’t mean it can skip being credited.
 While this is super important for high school students, why not start in middle school to get them thinking about ownership of ideas!

 Copyright lessons can also be tied into a broader lesson plan about media literacy and assessing online information.
 As well as ownership, it’s important that students develop critical thinking skills to identify credible and reliable online sources and fake news.

-Teachers can create endless lesson plans about digital citizenship; it’s not always just about the hard stuff, it’s also about reminding students of how incredible technology is.
+Teachers can create endless lesson plans about digital citizenship for kids; it’s not always just about the hard stuff, it’s also about reminding students of how incredible technology is.
 It’s teaching them about things like safely connecting with one another online and finding tools that can make learning even more fun and interactive.